brantondemoss/brantondemoss.github.io/writing/kata.md

 *DeepMind: [AlphaGo vs Lee Sedol](https://deepmind.com/alphago-korea)*

 ## AlphaZero
-Although AlphaGo succeeded in beating world champion Lee Sedol, the team at DeepMind wanted to push their reinforcement learning method further.
+Although AlphaGo succeeded in beating world champion Lee Sedol, the team at DeepMind wanted to push reinforcement learning further.
+AlphaGo's policy and value networks had been initialized on many thousands of human games before any self-play reinforement learning was performed.

 In addition to the raw board state, AlphaGo's inputs included the following for every evaluation: